feimaomiao/PWDS/README.md

 - - - -
 ##  How can I install? ##
-For unix machines you can use
+For unix machines you can
+cd into this directory
 `chmod +x PWDS`
 `./PWDS`

 If you want to build from source you can also do the following:
 clone this website
 cd into the git directory
 run python command `python3 zipfile -m src -p "/usr/bin/env/python3"`

 You can also do this:
 cd into git directory
 `python3 src`
 - - - -
 ## Functions ##